GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

 One of the first things we need to think about when writing a programming languages is "What does it look like?".
 We also need to think about how we can combine smaller pieces of code to create larger programs.

-The syntax of the languages defines all the symbols and special words used in the language, and the grammar defines how those symbols and words can be used together to make a program.
-Unlike written languages such as English, computer programs must be written very clearly, with no ambiguities.
+The syntax of a language defines all the symbols and special words used in that language, and the grammar defines how those symbols and words can be used together to make a program.
+Unlike written languages such as English, computer programs must be written very clearly, very precicely, with no ambiguities.

 ### The Parser